Pinpointe Web Analysis

 Exceptions to Employer-Provided Industrial PPE

 • “Non-specialty safety-toe protective footwear.”
 In other words, steel-toed shoes or boots.
-This exception only includes protective footwear that employees wear both on and off the job site, the idea being that employees frequently own safety footwear and use it outside of work, too.
+This exception only includes appropriate footwear that employees wear both on and off the job site, the idea being that employees frequently own safety footwear and use it outside of work, too.

 • “Non-specialty prescription safety eyewear.”
-Like with steel-toed boots, employers don’t have to buy prescription glasses that double as safety goggles for their employees — as long as those items are also used outside of work.
+Like with steel-toed boots, employers don’t have to buy prescription glasses that double as eye goggles for their employees — as long as those items are also used outside of work.

 • “Everyday clothing, such as long-sleeve shirts, long pants, street shoes, and normal work boots.”
 The extent to which clothes function as PPE is debatable, but at any rate, employers don’t have to provide regular clothing.